Portavion/brainz/1-projects/Job application/Cover Letter.md

 Thank you for your time and consideration.
 Guillaume
 ### **Why do you want to work at Supercritical?
 What appeals to you about working in a start-up in the sustainability space?**
-I want to work at Supercritical for two main reasons: the opportunity to work in a small, collaborative team environment and Supercritical;s commitment to sustainability.
+The opportunity to work in a small, cooperative team setting and your dedication to sustainability are the two main reasons I wish to work at Supercritical.

-I thrive in smaller teams where I feel I can learn and develop my skills more rapidly.
+I work best in smaller teams where I feel I can learn and develop my skills more rapidly.
 My first work experience at Systra was in a small team of 4 other senior colleagues.
 This facilitated rapid feedback and collaboration which significantly accelerated my learning.
 I believe joining Supercritical's team of three engineers will provide a similar positive environment.

-Secondly, Supercritical's mission to scale carbon removal and its dedication to radical transparency in the sustainability space deeply resonates with me.
-My career change is driven by a desire to align my work with my values.
-In my previous role at Arup, I witnessed a shift away from environmentally conscious projects, which created a conflict with my personal commitment to sustainability.
-I'm eager to contribute to a company that genuinely prioritizes environmental impact and is actively working to address climate change.
+Secondly, Supercritical's dedication to sustainability resonates with me.
+My career change is partly due to a desire to align work with my values.
+The transport consulting industry has recently shifted away from environmentally conscious projects to more profitable projects.
+Which is in conflict with my commitment to sustainability.
+I'm eager to work for a company that prioritises the environment and is actively working to address climate change.

-The start-up environment at Supercritical is particularly appealing because it fosters innovation and allows for rapid iteration.
-I'm excited by the prospect of working on cutting-edge solutions in a dynamic and fast-paced setting, where I can contribute to building a critical component of the future of sustainability."